The Man from MI.5: Reception

 Giving the episode three out of five stars, Tom Fox of Starburst magazine writes that in Bondson and other aspects, "The Man from MI.5" is "as obvious in its attempts at homage as it is clunky".
 However, he adds that it contains "a few enjoyable little moments amongst the strained stereotypes".
 Sylvia Anderson found the episode dated by the scenes featuring the compact videophone.
 Mike Jones questions Bondson's presence on the French Riviera given that MI5's role is domestic counterespionage rather than foreign intelligence.
 Marcus Hearn and Alistair McGown believe the episode's title to be a play on The Man from U.N.C.L.E.

 Hearn regards "The Man from MI.5" as an entertaining episode as well as Thunderbirds' "most brazen" tribute to the Bond series, surpassing "30 Minutes After Noon".
 Pointing out that "The Man from MI.5" was made shortly before the release of Thunderball, in which Bond tracks down a pair of atomic bombs stolen from a sunken military aircraft, McGown suggests that the episode's underwater action may have been influenced by the plot of the film.
 He also believes that the dark-haired Bondson was deliberately modelled on Bond actor Sean Connery.
 Hearn notes that despite the similarities, there is no indication that the Bond producers ever objected to the episode, whereas they threatened the makers of the Carry On films with legal action when elements of the Bond series were parodied in Carry On Spying (1964).
 McGown, who suggests that Bondson's role was minimised to avoid legal troubles, regrets that the character amounts to little more than a "cameo joke", pointing out that he does not work alongside Penelope or even meet her face to face.
-Praising the "playful humour", McGown states that while the episode's foray into spy thriller territory it an unusual story, the change of tone "hardly matters" as the episode is "such great fun".
+Praising the "playful humour", McGown states that while the episode's foray into spy thriller territory is an unusual story, the change of tone "hardly matters" as the episode is "such great fun".
 However, he argues that Penelope's apparent lack of an escape plan makes little sense.